joepowers16/breadcrumbs/README.md

 #### The subdirectory structure

-`<project>_cloud_dir/` I use the cloud\_dir to save large files like data and image-laden reports that I back up in the cloud but do not push to GitHub because of their size.
+`<project>_cloud_dir/` I use the `<project>_cloud_dir/` to save large files like data and image-laden reports that don’t belong in GitHub.
+I recommend you sync this folder to the cloud via Google Drive or Box so that it is backed up off your local machine.
 ….`reports/` to store finished reports and presentations
 ….`data/` to store processed data
 ……..`raw/` to store raw data
 `R/` to store your functions
-`munge/` to store scripts that output processed data `analysis/` to store your analysis scripts
+`munge/` to store scripts that output processed data
+`analysis/` to store your analysis scripts

 `breadcrumbs` is filled with functions to support the use of these subdirectories.
 For instance, I have found it useful to save my